Code-Institute-Submissions/weightbearer/README.md

 # Weight Bearer

 Welcome to my user-centric front-end development milestone project (MS1 for short).
 For this project I chose to create a [website[(https://kiehozero.github.io/weightbearer/)] for a friend's band.
 The band is called Weight Bearer, a metal band based in Lancashire, England.
+Luckily for me the band actually wish to use this as their online home, so this project might technically count as my first (unpaid) commission!

 ## UX

 I've created a website which centralises resources that would otherwise be spread across a number of social media websites.
 The band currently uses Bandcamp for hosting and selling music, Spotify and YouTube for streaming and Facebook for publicity and events.
-I've retained full links to these pages but included the ability to listen and download music direct from the website.
+I've retained full links to these s

 ### Styling Decisions